Władysław IV Vasa: Prince

 Before he was elected king of the Commonwealth, Władysław fought in many campaigns, seeking personal glory.
 After his final campaign against Russians in 1617–18 (the end of Dymitriads), he went to Silesia in 1619 looking for an opportunity to aid the Habsburgs in their struggle against the Czech Hussites in the Thirty Years' War, an opportunity that never materialized.

 In 1620, he took part in the second phase of the Polish–Ottoman War, a consequence of the long series of struggles between Poland and the Ottomans over Moldavia.
 In 1621, he was a Polish commander at Chocim.
-He reportedly he was stricken with illness but despite that proved a voice of reason, convincing other Polish commanders there to stay and fight.
+He reportedly was stricken with illness but despite that proved a voice of reason, convincing other Polish commanders there to stay and fight.
 His advice was correct, and the battle eventually ended with a peace treaty that returned the status quo from before the Ottoman invasion.
 This peace treaty also gave Władysław an international reputation as a "defender of the Christian faith", and increased his popularity in the Commonwealth itself.

 In 1623, while near Gdańsk (Danzig), he witnessed Gustavus Adolphus's Swedish Navy use its naval superiority to demand concessions from Gdańsk (the Commonwealth had no navy).

 In 1624, King Sigismund decided that the time had come for Władysław to travel, like many of his peers, to Western Europe.
-For security reasons, Władysław traveled under a fake name, Snopkowski (from Polish Snopek, meaning sheaf, as seen in the Vasa's coat of arms).
+For security reasons, Władysław travelled under a fake name, Snopkowski (from Polish Snopek, meaning sheaf, as seen in the Vasa's coat of arms).
 On the long voyage (1624–25), he was accompanied by Albrycht Stanisław Radziwiłł and other courtiers.

 First, he travelled to Wrocław (Breslau), then Munich, where he met Maximilian I, Elector of Bavaria.
 In Brussels he met Infanta Isabella Clara Eugenia of Spain; in Antwerp, Rubens.
 Near Breda he met Ambrosio Spinola.
 It was during his stay with Spinola that he was impressed by Western military techniques; this was later reflected when he became king, as military matters were always important to him.